 Grow Your Own Healing Herbs

-If you are interested in healing herbs, but have never planted an herb garden, there is no better time than right now to give it a try.
+If you are interested in healing herbs and herbal remedies, but have never planted an herb garden, there is no better time than right now to give it a try.
 If you want to start with just one herb, I would recommend either rosemary or mint.
 Both can be grown in a pot, either inside or out.
 Once you get started, I can pretty much guarantee that you will become an official herb gardener!

-*Disclosure: I am not a medical professional.
+I am not a medical professional.
 I am not a certified dietitian.
 This post is based on information found online, as well as my years of experience growing and using herbs.
 This information should not be used to diagnose or treat any type of illness or pain.
+Herbs are not a substitute for prescription medications.
 Always consult your personal physician for specific medical advice.